 Dr. Wang primarily teaches public relations in the School of Communication.
 His research focuses on health campaign design, social media/big data, and intercultural communication.
 Dr. Wang has examined the role of attitudes and emotions in guiding one’s intentions to perform social and health behaviors (e.g., expressing support for a social cause or donation).
 He is also interested in how cultural differences influence one’s communication behaviors or acceptance of persuasive messages.
 Dr. Wang's research has been published in several top-tier journals in the field of communication, including Communication Research, Health Communication, Journal of Broadcasting and Electronic Media, and New Media and Society.

-Dr. Wang will be on sabbatical leave in fall 2018 to work on a number of projects related to big data and social network analysis in strategic and health communication.
+Dr. Wang currently is working on a number of projects related to big data and social network analysis in strategic and health communication.

 Journal Publications [ISI 5-Year Impact Factor: Thomson Reuters 2016]